s373r/privatediary-downloader/README.md

 After that your notes will be saved at `output/` directory :notebook:

-## Nota bene

-http://privatediary.net/ works under **HTTP**.
-Maybe a good idea after download notes - stop using these service :ok_hand:
+## ⚠️ Important note

+http://privatediary.net/ works under **HTTP** (totally unsecure)!

+After downloading, please transfer your notes to any modern alternative